danieloldberg/addon-influxdbv2/influxdb/DOCS.md

 # Add-on: InfluxDB v2

+InfluxDB v2 in Home Assistant, **almost** just like the https://community.home-assistant.io/t/home-assistant-community-add-on-influxdb/54491.

 InfluxDB v2 is an open source time series database optimized for high-write-volume.
 It's useful for recording metrics, sensor data, events, and performing analytics.
 It exposes an HTTP API for client interaction and is